Chough: Etymology

-The Australian white-winged chough, Corcorax melanorhamphos, despite its similar shape and habits, is only distantly related to the true choughs, and is an example of convergent evolution.
+The Australian white-winged chough (Corcorax melanorhamphos), despite its similar shape and habits, is in a separate family Corcoracidae only moderately related to the Corvidae and not notably to the true choughs, and is an example of convergent evolution.

 Distribution and habitat

 Choughs breed in mountains, from Morocco and Spain eastwards through southern Europe and the Alps, across Central Asia and the Himalayas to western China.
-The Alpine chough is also found in Corsica and Crete, and the red-billed chough has populations in Ireland, the UK, the Isle of Man, and two areas of the Ethiopian Highlands.
+The Alpine chough is also found in Corsica and Crete and the red-billed chough has populations in Ireland, the UK, the Isle of Man, Brittany and two areas of the Ethiopian Highlands.
 Both species are non-migratory residents throughout their range, only occasionally wandering to neighbouring countries.

-These birds are mountain specialists, although red-billed choughs also use coastal sea cliffs in Ireland, Great Britain, and Brittany, feeding on adjacent short grazed grassland or machair; the small population on La Palma, one of the Canary Islands, is also coastal.
+These birds are mountain specialists, although red-billed choughs also use coastal sea cliffs in Ireland, Great Britain and Brittany, feeding on adjacent short grazed grassland or machair; the small population on La Palma, one of the Canary Islands, is also coastal.
 The red-billed chough more typically breeds in mountains above 1200 m in Europe, 2000 m in North Africa and 2400 m in the Himalayas.
 In that mountain range it reaches 6000 m in the summer, and has been recorded at 7950 m altitude on Mount Everest.
 The Alpine chough breeds above 1260 m in Europe, 2880 m in Morocco, and 3500 m in the Himalayas.
 It has nested at 6500 m, higher than any other bird species, and it has been observed following mountaineers ascending Mount Everest at an altitude of 8200 m.

 Where the two species occur in the same mountains, the Alpine species tends to breed at a higher elevation than its relative, since it is better adapted for a diet at high altitudes.